Sports-Related Concussion: Helping Student Athletes Succeed in School

 A Prescription for Academic Accommodations

-If a doctor or trainer diagnoses your child with a concussion, there are things teachers or school administrators can put in place to assist in his or her recovery.
+If a medical professional diagnoses your child with a concussion, there are things teachers or school administrators can put in place to assist in his or her recovery.

 A health care provider trained in diagnosing and treating concussions must prescribe these academic accommodations.
 This can be your primary care doctor or a concussion specialist like those at the UPMC Sports Medicine.